What are all the vitamins in skin care good for? We’ve created a handy guide based on skin concern for you here.

 Lady Dy, a Chicago-based dermatologist, adds, “Vitamin A benefits include removing blackheads and whiteheads and reducing fine lines and wrinkles.
 They’re also effective against deep cystic acne, can decrease oil production, and can prevent skin cancer formation.”

-You can find vitamin A/retinol over the counter in, like in Saturday Skin’s Yuzu Vitamin C Sleep Mask, but for higher concentrations of the vitamin you need a prescription.
+You can find vitamin A/retinol over the counter in, like in Saturday Skin’s Yuzu Vitamin C Sleep Mask and in Dr. Different’s VITALIFT-A Eye & Neck, but for higher concentrations of the vitamin you need a prescription.
 Just beware that this ingredient can be irritating for some, so it’s important to work closely with your dermatologist if you want to incorporate it into your routine, Lolis advises.
 Also, you should avoid vitamin A if you’re pregnant.

 Vitamin B3: For balancing skin tone